mastrojs/mastrojs.github.io/data/guide/cli-install.md

 ## Setup local development server

+In this section, we'll be using the modern [Deno](https://deno.com) JavaScript runtime, which makes our live quite a bit easier compared to Node.js.
+(No `npm install` step required, `Deno.serve` and TypeScript type-checking are built-in, etc.) However, you can also [use Mastro with Node.js](https://github.com/mastrojs/template-basic-node).

-To preview your website in a browser, while you work on it, start a local development server.
+To preview your website in a browser, while you work on it, let's start a local development server.

 1. [Open a terminal application](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line#how_do_you_access_the_terminal) on your computer, which will provide you with a command-line interface (CLI).
 On macOS, the pre-installed terminal app can be found under `/Applications/Utilities/Terminal`.
-On Windows, you can try PowerShell, or for additional compatibility [use WSL](https://learn.microsoft.com/en-us/windows/wsl/).
+On Windows, you can use PowerShell, or for additional compatibility with Linux servers [use WSL](https://learn.microsoft.com/en-us/windows/wsl/).

-2. [Install Deno](https://docs.deno.com/runtime/getting_started/installation/) – a JavaScript runtime without a web browser, similar to Node.js.
-The easiest way is by copy-pasting the following into your terminal:
+2. [Install Deno](https://docs.deno.com/runtime/getting_started/installation/): the easiest way is by copy-pasting the following into your terminal:

     ```sh
     curl -fsSL https://deno.land/install.sh | sh